-Bias Reporting and Response
+Bias Incidents Reporting & Response

 What is a Bias Incident?

-Reed College is a community governed by an honor principle and committed to fostering a diverse and inclusive living and learning environment (read Reed College's Diversity Statement here).
-In such a community, all members have the right to work, learn, and live in an environment free of bias and discriminatory harassment.
 Bias incidents are acts or behaviors motivated by the offender's bias against age, ancestry, color, disability, gender identity or expression, genetic information, military status, national origin, race, religion, sex, sexual orientation, or veteran status.
 These acts do not necessarily rise to the level of a crime or a violation of Reed's DHSM policy.
 However, a biased act may contribute to creating an unsafe, negative, or unwelcoming campus climate.

-What is a Violation of Reed's Discriminatory Harassment Policy?
+What is a violation of Reed's Discriminatory Harassment Policy?

 Discriminatory harassment is unwelcome verbal, written, visual, or physical conduct that is derogatory, insulting and/or intimidating and that is based on or motivated by an individual’s or group’s actual or perceived affiliation with protected classes or categories.
 (See section II of the DHSM policy for a list of protected classes or categories).
 Discriminatory harassment includes disparaging, degrading, or abusive words, phrases, or generalizations which are directed at an individual or group based on their actual or perceived affiliation with a protected class, and for which there is no reasonable academic, educational or artistic justification.